mpi2/LAMA/lama/tests/README.md

 # LAMA tests

-There are a number of tests included in LAMA, located at lama/tests The lama suite of tests is currently under development and most of the tests avaialble, jsut run a part of the pipeline and checks whether it runs to completion without raises exception.
+There are a number of tests included in LAMA, located at lama/tests The lama suite of tests is currently under development and most of the tests avaialble jsut run a part of the pipeline and checks whether it runs to completion without exceptions being raised.

 ### Test data
 To run the test, you must download the test data.
-These consist of small volumes for registration and config files that are designed to run rapidly to make sure the components of thepipeline are working correctly.
+These data consist of small volumes for registration and config files that are designed to run rapidly to make sure the components of thepipeline are working correctly.
 The tests are not made to test the accuracy of the registration.

 ```bash
 lama_get_test_data